 - The air filters of the projector must be cleaned or replaced on a regular basis.
 Cleaning the booth area would be monthly-minimum.
 Neglecting this could result in disrupting the air flow inside the projector, causing overheating.
 Overheating may lead to the projector shutting down during operation. - The projector must always be installed in a manner which ensures free flow of air into its air inlets. - If more than one projector is installed in a common projection booth, the exhaust air flow requirements are valid for EACH individual projector system.
 Note that inadequate air extraction or cooling will result in decreased life expectancy of the projector as a whole as well as causing premature failure of the lasers. - In order to ensure that correct airflow is maintained, and that the projector complies with Electromagnetic Compatibility (EMC) and safety requirements, it should always be operated with all of it's covers in place. - Slots and openings in the cabinet are provided for ventilation.
 To ensure reliable operation of the product and to protect it from overheating, these openings must not be blocked or covered.
 The openings should never be blocked by placing the product on a bed, sofa, rug, or other similar surface.
 This product should never be placed near or over a radiator or heat register.
 The device should not be placed in a built-in installation or enclosure unless proper ventilation is provided. - Ensure that nothing can be spilled on, or dropped inside the projector.
 If this does happen, switch off and remove all power from the projector.
-Do not operate the projector again until it has been checked by qualified service personnel. - Do not block the projector cooling fans or free air movement around the projector. - Do not use this equipment near water. - Special care for Laser Beams: Special care should be used when DLP projectors are used in the same room as high power laser equipment.
+Do not operate the projector again until it has been checked by qualified service personnel. - Do not block the projector cooling fans or free air movement around the projector. - · Do not use this equipment near water. - Special care for Laser Beams: Special care should be used when DLP projectors are used in the same room as high power laser equipment.
 Direct or indirect hitting of a laser beam on to the lens can severely damage the Digital Mirror DevicesTM in which case there is a loss of warranty. - Never place the projector in direct sunlight.
 Sunlight on the lens can severely damage the Digital Mirror DevicesTM in which case there is a loss of warranty. - Save the original shipping carton and packing material.
 They will come in handy if you ever have to ship your equipment.
 For maximum protection, repack your set as it was originally packed at the factory. - Unplug this product from the wall outlet before cleaning.
 Do not use liquid cleaners or aerosol cleaners.
 Use a damp cloth for cleaning.
 Never use strong solvents, such as thinner or benzine, or abrasive cleaners, since these will damage the cabinet.
 Stubborn stains may be removed with a cloth lightly dampened with mild detergent solution. - To ensure the highest optical performance and resolution, the projection lenses are specially treated with an anti-reflective coating, therefore, avoid touching the lens.
 To remove dust on the lens, use a soft dry cloth.
-For lens cleaning follow the instructions precisely as stipulated in the projector manual. - Only use zoom lenses of the Barco TLD+ series on the 4K models of the projector.
+For lens cleaning follow the instructions precisely as stipulated in the projector manual.

+- Only use zoom lenses of the Barco TLD+ series on the 4k models of the UDX.
 Using other lenses will damage the internal optics.
-For suitable fixed TLD+ lenses contact Barco or see Barco website. - Allowed ambient temperature range depends on altitude: - between 0 and 1000 meter altitude: ambient temperature range = 0°C (32°F) to 40°C (104°F) - between 1000 and 3000 meter altitude: ambient temperature range = 0°C (32°F) to 30°C (86°F) - Rated humidity = 0% RH to 80% RH Non-condensed.
+For suitable fixed TLD+ lenses contact Barco or see Barco website. - Allowed ambient temperature range: t_a= 0°C (32°F) to 40 °C (104 °F) - Rated humidity = 0% RH to 80% RH Non-condensed.